 Another island made famous by a TV show (Marina) is Cuenco Tunnel also known as Dugong Island.
 You enter a cave that opens to an area perched on stilts.
-From the looks of it, it seems to have a restaurant, or maybe it used to have one, I can’t be too sure.
+From the looks of it, it seems to have a restaurant, or maybe it used to have one, I’m not too sure.

-When we saw this place, we felt sorry that we didn’t go picnic there instead.
+When we saw this place, we felt sorry that we didn’t eat our lunch there.
 It had a few people, the view of the sea is beautiful, and the wind was cool.
 It would have been a perfect place to go on a picnic.

 Old Scout Island

 We were supposed to spend the rest of our free time on Old Scout Island, but the bright skies turned to gray and we didn’t want to risk sailing under the pouring rain, not especially on a boat as small as ours.
 Our tour began at around 10:00 in the morning and officially ended at around 4:00 p.m.
 By the way, we didn’t go to Alaminos on the same day that we traveled to Pangasinan.
 Our tour was scheduled the next day.

 The Hundred Islands reminded me of the islands and the surrounding islets in Coron, Palawan.
 If you haven’t been to both, I recommend that you begin with the Hundred Islands.
 Having been to Coron, where the islands and the sea are a thing of sweet dreams, I was not as amazed by the view of the Hundred Islands.
 But this opinion is of my own and may not necessarily reflect those who have also been to these two provinces.
 [Travel Guide to Coron, Palawan].